 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of Android Studio on a Debian 10 (Buster).
+I will show you the step-by-step installation of Android Studio on a Debian 10 (Buster).

 Install Android Studio on Debian 10

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following